Quite simply the most accurate heart rate sensor for wearable devices available today

 Whole > Sum of the parts

-Many people think you can achieve accurate biometric wearables by piecing together some LED’s, some firmware, some algorithms, and calling it a heart rate monitor.
+Many people think you can create accurate biometric wearable devices by piecing together some LED’s, some firmware, some algorithms, and calling it a heart rate sensor.
 It’s not that simple.

-Valencell has learned over many years of R&D, trial & error, and product development that the systems approach is most effective.
+Valencell has learned over many years of R&D, trial & error, and product development that the systems approach to building biometric wearable devices is most effective.
 Everything must be designed and developed to work together from the start – the optomechnanics, the firmware, the algorithms, and the testing & validation processes.

 - You can have the best optomechanics in the world, but if your algorithms are not optimized for that signal, it won’t work.